lugu/qiloop/doc/NOTES.md

 Signals, method parameters can have different kind of type:

 - basic type (int, long, float, double, string and bool)
-- aggregates (vector, hash map, structures)
+- aggregates (vector, map, structures, tuple)
 - untyped (also referred as values)
-- and even objects!
+- objects

-Actually services are plain objects registerred to a naming service (service directory).
+Services are objects registered to a naming service called the service directory.

-Objects exchange messages to communicate.
+Objects send messages to communicate.
 Messages are composed of a header and a payload.
 Different type of message allow different interactions (some message types are "Call", "Reply", "Cancel", "Event").
 Those messages are transmitted using a transport protocol